vitorhub543/xXjapaXx-Hub/README.md

    KeySystem = true, -- Set this to true to use our key system KeySettings = {
-      Title = "xXjapaXx Hub | Key",
+      Title = "xXjapaXx Hub folder | Key",
       Subtitle = "Key System",
       Note = "Join Discord for Key |https://discord.gg/Tf6cup45", -- Use this to tell the user how to get a key FileName = "xXjapaXxHubKey", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
-      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = true, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"https://pastebin.com/raw/jLngggsV"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
+      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = true, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"https://linkvertise.com/1279015/japahub-key-sytem?o=sharing"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
    }
 })